 We will increase our focus on the working environment, the natural environment and anti-corruption in our supply chain by tightening the requirements made of suppliers from high-risk countries within fish, shellfish, ingredients and packing materials.
 We will continue to require other suppliers to comply with our Supplier Code of Conduct.

 Suppliers, with deliveries exceeding a specific minimum annual value, sign the Supplier Code of Conduct every third year.
 Suppliers from medium- and high-risk countries perform a self-evaluation.
-In 2019, we undertook environmental and ethical audits of nine sub-suppliers in China.

 Requirement of SMETA audits or the equivalent for all fish and shellfish producers in high-risk countries.

 - Communicate the requirements to Royal Greenland’s suppliers.